This section explains how to create and configure workflows within Axonius.

 .

-In the Action Setup pane that opens, add the Axonius - Add Tag to Assets Enforcement Action and configure it, including selecting related assets.
+In the Action Setup pane that opens, add an Axonius - Add Tag to Assets Enforcement Action to the True branch and configure it, including selecting related assets.